Are You in Compliance With Your ACH Audit Requirements?

 Regardless of the nature and related Third-Party Sender relationships, ODFIs have the ultimate responsibility for payments processed through both their direct and indirect Third-Party Sender relationships.
 For that reason, it is important that financial institutions understand the nature of their customers and for any that are a Third-Party Senders, whether they are in compliance with NACHA Rules.
 Third-Party Senders are common in ACH use cases such as payroll processing, bill payment, and e-commerce.

 If you are an ODFI, you should make sure that you have identified your third-party senders.
 They could be professional services firms, payroll companies, or maybe some other type of management company that processes ACH transactions.
 As an ODFI, you should ensure that you have registered them with NACHA and determine whether they have completed their necessary ACH rules compliance audits and related assessments.

 As a Third-Party Sender you should ensure that you have conducted your annual ACH rules compliance audit and your annual risk assessment, including confirming that you have the necessary documentation for merchant and related relationships and that you have appropriate merchant monitoring activities in place.

 Staying compliant can be challenging.
 BNN can assist with ACH audits and audits of your Third-Party Senders and Service Providers.
 We can also evaluate your risk assessment and due diligence process to ensure it is meeting your objectives.

-For more information or a discussion on how this may impact you, please contact John Rizzo or your BNN advisor at 800.244.7444.
+For more information or a discussion on how this may impact you, please contact your BNN advisor at 800.244.7444.